gnosis/dappcon-website/src/pages/privacy-policy.md

 The legal basis for this processing is that it is necessary to fulfil a contract with you.

-2.5.
+## 2.5.
 Livestreaming during the conference The talks will be livestreamed during the conference.
 Livepeer.org will livestream them on their website https://media.livepeer.org/ .
 The videos will be also accessible during and after the event via our YouTube channel: https://www.youtube.com/channel/UCruCCeCNWBAM7JI-xAMtXpQ

 If you don’t want to be filmed during the conference we will provide identification markers at the venue.
 Please attach the markers clearly visible to your chest to indicate that you do not consent to be filmed as an individual or in a smaller group.
 See section 3.3 for more information about YouTube.

-2.6.
+## 2.6.
 Social Media Coverage The event will be featured on our social media accounts including Twitter, Facebook, Medium and reddit.
 For this purpose, we will take pictures and short videos during the event, which we may publish on our social media accounts.

 We will provide identification markers at the venue.
 Please attach the markers clearly visible to your chest to indicate that you don’t want to appear in our social shares.
 See section 3.2 for more information on the social media channels.

-2.7.
+`2.7.
 Other uses of your Personal Data We may process any of your Personal Data where it is necessary to establish, exercise, or defend legal claims.
-The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others
+The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others `

 Further, we may process your Personal data where such processing is necessary in order for us to comply with a legal obligation to which we are subject.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights.

-3. Use of Third Party Applications
+# **3. Use of Third Party Applications**

 We use the following third party applications: